josephmontes/VAA/README.md

 ## PLAYER SPOTLIGHT
 ### Max Muncy & Kyle Schwarber
-  - These 2 names stuck out like a sore thumb to me because their batting profiles contrast with most of the other hitters on this list
+  - These 2 names really stuck out to me because their batting profiles contrast with most of the other hitters on this list
   - However, the ability to hit this more effective type of 4-Seam Fastball may be what separates them from other 'Three True Outcome' kind of guys like Joey Gallo & Miguel Sanó (who we actually see on the following list below)
     - Note that when 'g_fb'=1, both of their wOBA values are decreasing each season **and** the pitch's average height above the zone ('inches') is doubling each season
       - Schwarber: wOBA: *.474 -> .409 -> .311* inches: *.106 -> .369 -> .674*